uls-mad/islandora_metadata/Migration_Scripts/README.md

 #### Key components:
 - **`get_directory()`**:
-    - Opens a file dialog to prompt the user to select an input or output directory.
+    - Opens a file dialog (if tkinter is available in the environment) or displays an input message in the terminal  to prompt the user to select an input or output directory.
     - Exits the script if no directory is selected.
 - **`create_df()`**:
     - Reads a CSV file into a Pandas DataFrame, treating all values as strings.Ensures that empty values remain as empty strings rather than NaN.